Celebrate Your Wedding Day

 Are Same-Sex Marriages Legally Binding in Ireland?

 Yes, same-sex marriages have been legally binding in Ireland since November 16th, 2015.
-Humanists believe in equality for all, so I would be delighted to legally marry you both and I look forward to discussing wedding ceremony ideas with you.
+Likewise, humanists believe in equality for all.
+So naturally, I would be delighted to legally marry you both and I look forward to discussing wedding ceremony ideas with you.

 Can I Hold my Humanist Wedding Ceremony Outside?

-Yes, but if you’d like to have a legally binding ceremony then your venue or location must be open to the public, have public liability insurance in place and be clearly identifiable by an address.
-Also, your venue does not have to be approved by the Registrar General, which means that the type of venue options and outdoor locations increase considerably!
-I can advise you as to the suitability of your proposed venue or location.
+Yes, but if you’d like to have a legally binding humanist ceremony then your venue must meet 3 criteria.
+Firstly, the location must be open to the public.
+Secondly, it must have public liability insurance in place.
+And thirdly, it needs to have a clearly identifiable address.
+Moreover, your venue does not have to be approved by the Registrar General.
+This means that the type of venue options and outdoor locations increase considerably!
+I will be happy to advise you as to the suitability of your proposed venue or location.

 According to the Amendment of section 59D of Principal Act “(1A) In subsection (1) a ‘place that is open to the public’ means—